5 Reasons Why Your Table Saw is Not Cutting Straight

 - Make sure that you do not over-tighten the nut.

+#5.
 Misaligned Fence

 A misaligned fence that you are using may be the cause of bad cuts.
-It does not just produce an uneven cut, but also, as you may know, can cause saw kickback.
-If the rip fence is not perfectly parallel to the blade, it puts pressure on the saw blade, and you aren’t going to win that battle.
-The blade will grab the wood and fling it across the workshop, hopefully (but not necessarily) without anyone getting hurt!
+It does not just produce an uneven cut but also, as you may know, can cause a saw kickback.

 To prevent a dangerous saw kickback, make sure to align the fence to your table saw miter slot or the front and back of the blade.
-Its always best to check two points of reference.
+It’s always best to check two points of reference.

 Follow the steps right below to solve the misaligned fence issue.